 he only downside to choosing a tremolo pedal that also includes other effects is that most of the time, the increase in choice is matched by a decrease in single-effect quality.
 For example, if you buy a pedal that only offers tremolo, the circuitry and internal components are designed specifically for that effect.
 Conversely, a pedal that houses various effects is likely more scattered in terms of focus, with quantity overriding quality.

 The vast majority of tremolo pedals require 9 volts DC.
 This is the standard for most small to medium-sized scooters.
 Typically, larger pedals housing multiple effects and circuits require more power, e.g. B. 12 or 18 volts.
 The easiest way to power tremolo pedals is to use a dedicated power supply.

 This is very useful when using multiple pedals, as the power supply can be added to your pedalboard and connected to each pedal with small power cables during a recording session.
 Using a power supply prevents this from being necessary.

 You can set up your board first, order all the pedals you want and then attach the power supply to the pedalboard with Velcro.
 That means when it comes to performing or recording, all you have to do is plug the power adapter into the mains and you’re good to go.

-Another option that some tremolo pedals offer is battery operation.
-This is only present on the pedals that require 9 volts where power can be provided by a single 9 volt battery.
+Another option that some tremolo pedals offer is battery-operated.
+This is only present on the pedals that require 9 volts where power can be provided by a single 9-volt battery.
 This opens up the possibility of playing gigs on the go where power supplies may be limited.
 Combining batteries with a power supply is the best way to ensure that the chance of the wilt dying and leaving you drained of power is kept to an absolute minimum.